 Plurabelle Opera Inc.

-“Anna Livia Plurabelle” chapter from my artwork
+“Anna Livia Plurabelle” artwork from Peter O’Brien’s

 LOTS OF FUN WITH FINNEGANS WAKE

-James Joyce references hundreds of rivers in this chapter (pages 196 – 216).
-I’ve “underlined” many of them with ~~~~~ and have painted or illustrated 21 of them: each flows into the other … the Liffey (196) flows into the Euphrates (197) flows into the Saskatchewan (198) flows into the Colorado (199) … flows into the Nile (216).
+James Joyce references hundreds of rivers in this section of Finnegans Wake.
+I’ve “underlined” many of them with ~~~~~ and have painted or illustrated 21 of them: each flows into the other … the Liffey flows into the Euphrates flows into the Saskatchewan flows into the Colorado … flows into the Nile.